shoelace-style/shoelace/docs/components/radio-group.md

 ### Validation

-Setting the `required` attribute to make selecting a an option mandatory.
+Setting the `required` attribute to make selecting an option mandatory.
 If a value has not been selected, it will prevent the form from submitting and display an error message.

 ```html preview
 <form class="validation">